-Being able to see what you need to improve on and why will boost your confidence as a professional writer as you move forward in your blogging career.
+Being able to see what you need to improve on and why will boost your confidence as a professional writer as you move forward in your career.

-Check out this insightful tool for free here.
+Check out this powerful tool here.

 The Grammarly platform also supplies alerts, overall writing scores, and an opportunity to set writing goals.

 This last option, to set writing goals, is a unique resource.

 Look at what you can do with it!

 - Audience.
 Are you going to educate your audience, do they already have the expertise, or are they merely general readers?

 - Formality.
 Does the formality of the writing need to sound informal, neutral, or formal?